-All faculty in the School of Health Sciences and Practice are subject to the policies/procedures set forth in this handbook.
-If the handbook is revised, faculty are subject to the updated handbook policies/procedures.
-If any information in this handbook is inconsistent with college policy, the policy of the College prevails.
+All students in the School of Health Sciences and Practice are subject to the policies/procedures set forth in this handbook.
+If the handbook is revised, students are subject to the updated handbook policies/procedures.
+If any information in this handbook is inconsistent with College policy, the policy of the College prevails.
 New York Medical College reserves the right to change policies and procedures at any time and without prior notice.
 Errors and omissions in published documents (written or electronic) may be corrected at any time.
 This handbook is provided for informational purposes only and is not a contract.

-See NYMC website or the Touro One portal for the must updated list of policies and procedures.
+See NYMC website or the Touro One portal for the most updated list of NYMC and SHSP policies and procedures.